 Sarah Hess '15

-My name is Sarah Hess and I graduated from CU - Mansfield in Spring 2015 with a Bachelors in Dietetics and Sports Nutrition.
+I graduated from CU-Mansfield in Spring 2015 with a bachelor's in dietetics and sports nutrition.
 I then went on to complete my dietetic internship at Dominican University in Illinois.
-The internship consisted of community, clinical, and foodservice rotations along with seminar classes.
+The internship consisted of community, clinical, and food service rotations along with seminar classes.
 I moved back to NY after completing the internship and passed my State Board exam and became a Registered Dietitian Nutritionist (RDN) and Certified Dietitian Nutritionist (CDN).
-I am currently working as a community dietitian with Cornell Cooperative Extension and Finger Lakes Eat Smart New York.
+I'm currently working as a community dietitian with Cornell Cooperative Extension and Finger Lakes Eat Smart New York.

 Sarah Hess '15